web analytics

 Such a cancer is one of the more common among men over the age of sixty.

-People who may be at a higher risk include African American men, who are more than twice as likely to die as a result of prostate cancer than Caucasian men.
+People who may be at a higher risk include African American men, who are more than twice as likely to die as a result of prostate cancer as Caucasian men.

 Additionally, those who have a family history of prostate cancer are at high risk.